matosjoaops/TVVS-PROJ/assignment02/report/report.md

 public static String insertPadded(String s, int insertAt, String stringToInsert)
 ```

 The *insertedPadded* function, present in the `Strings` class, inserts a given string `stringToInsert` into another `s`, at position `insertAt`, padding it with spaces.
-We chose this function because is has a clear objective, it has three parameters and can throw an exception, making it an interesting function to test.
+We chose this function because it has a clear objective, has three parameters, and can throw an exception, making it an interesting function to test.

 ### Category-Partition algorithm

-We can divide the function testing in the following partitions by changing the values of the three parameters:
+We can divide the function testing into the following partitions by changing the values of the three parameters:

 #### Partition #1:
 - `s` is a string of length > 0